 Finally, hard-water sailing requires high-quality ice.
 Before you climb aboard your vessel, make sure you understand the ice conditions where you intend to sail.
 The best ice has no snow cover because snow stops ice growth and impedes the movement of the runners.
 "Black ice" is also better than "white ice."
 Black ice is transparent and can be more than 10 feet (3 meters) thick.
 It forms under calm conditions, which allow individual ice crystals to grow in long, vertical columns.
 Unfortunately, high-quality ice often doesn't form across an entire lake or river.
 Areas of open water, thin ice, expansion cracks, ice heaves and river inlets and outlets can compromise the integrity of ice, making ice sailing more dangerous.
 If you have any questions, consult with a local ice yacht club, which will likely provide regular reports about ice and weather conditions.

 Follow these safety rules, and you'll enjoy all of the thrills ice sailing has to offer without worrying about the chills.
-For lots more information about sailing and related topics, follow the links on the next page.
+For lots more information about sailing and related topics, follow the links below.